Managers guide to death in service

 Meeting with the deceased colleagues’ family

 If the colleague wasn’t in the Pace Pension Scheme there’ll be some information you need to complete the forms – so you might need to meet with their family.

 For pension scheme members, you won’t have any paperwork to ask the family to complete as Pensions will request information directly.
 But it’s still good to meet the family to offer them your support and to check they’ve been contacted and understand the process.

-Get in touch with the colleagues’ family to arrange a suitable date and time - remember to be sensitive to the timing of the colleague’s funeral.
-Once you’ve arranged the meeting, there’s a template letter (DIS8 on the intranet within the managers’ forms and letters page) you can use to confirm the arrangements.
+Get in touch with the colleague's family to arrange a suitable date and time - remember to be sensitive to the timing of the colleague’s funeral.
+Once you’ve arranged the meeting, there’s a template letter (DIS8, below) you can use to confirm the arrangements.

 If the colleague wasn’t in the pension scheme, you’ll need to ask their family to bring along an original copy of the Death Certificate.

 When you meet the family, make sure you have a colleague go with you - ideally someone who worked closely with the colleague who’s died.
 If the situation’s particularly sensitive and you’d like HR support, speak to ER Services.
 If the relatives don’t speak English, you may also need to arrange for an interpreter to be present – see below.

 During the meeting it might be helpful to ask the family if they’re able to give you any Co-op property you know the colleague had - like a laptop, mobile phone, access pass or keys.
 You should also ask if there is any other support they need.